 - Campbell Wood died on 28 October 1914 at age 71 in San Antonio, Bexar County, Texas, at 314 West Carolina Street .
 His death was officially witnessed by Annie Laurie Wood.

-- He was buried at Confederate Cemetery in San Antonio, Bexar County, Texas.
+- He was interred at Confederate Cemetery, San Antonio, Bexar County, Texas.

 - The following appeared on 28 October 1914 in The San Antonio Light: Dr. Campbell Wood, aged 72, died Wednesday morning at 12:45 o'clock at his apartments, 314 West Carolina street.
 Dr. Wood was a native of Alabama, having been in San Antonio only during the last eight months of his life, although he had lived in Texas about 60 years.
 He was a Confederate veteran, and saw service with Hood's Brigada from Texas.
 He is survived by five daughters, Miss Ellerbe Wood of San Antonio; Miss Lollie Wood of San Francisco; Miss Lulu Wood of Colorado Springs; Miss Bessie Wood of Boston, Mass; Mrs. T. O. Reilly of Llano, a son, Campbell Wood of San Antonio, and a sister, Mrs. D. N. Campbell of Houston.
 Funeral arrangements have not been made yet, pending the advice of Dr. Wood's sister, Mrs. D. N. Campbell of Houston.

-- He was buried on 30 November 1950 at Sunset Memorial Park in San Antonio, Bexar County, Texas, having been disinterred from the Confederate Cemetery.
+- He was interred on 30 November 1950 at Sunset Memorial Park, San Antonio, Bexar County, Texas, having been disinterred from the Confederate Cemetery.

 The following narrative, as told by Isaac Martin, was recorded as part of the 1936-1938 WPA Federal Writers' Project.
 Isaac Martin and his wife Rhoda were living at that time in Voth, Jefferson County, Texas.